Skip to main content

 • 91% increase in postpartum visit adherence.

-“We know that our care provider partners are key stakeholders and drivers of the maternal consumer experience, so we’ve developed initiatives that make meaningful and impactful improvements in the way we support, connect, and collaborate with our providers,” said Dr. Tiffany Inglis, Carelon national medical director for maternal-child and women’s health.
+“We know that our care provider partners are key stakeholders and drivers of the maternal consumer experience, so we’ve developed initiatives that make meaningful and impactful improvements in the way we support, connect, and collaborate with our providers,” said Dr. Tiffany Inglis, Carelon Health's national medical director for women’s and children's health.
 “We’re working to drive health beyond healthcare and helping our obstetric specialty providers to advance the best maternal health outcomes possible.”

 Related Stories